hackoregon/civic-devops/docs/HOWTO-extend-EBS-Volume-size.md

 Once the resize has completed, the filesystem is remounted (if previously mounted).
 You can also manually mount the filesystem for use using the `mount` command (e.g. `mount xvdb /data`).

-Use the `lsblk` command to check that the filesystem size has increased properly, e.g.
+Use the `df -h` command to check that the filesystem size has increased properly, e.g.

 ```
-$ sudo lsblk
+$ df -h
-NAME    MAJ:MIN RM SIZE RO TYPE MOUNTPOINT
-xvda    202:0    0   8G  0 disk
-└─xvda1 202:1    0   8G  0 part /
+Filesystem      Size  Used Avail Use% Mounted on
+devtmpfs        484M     0  484M   0% /dev
+tmpfs           497M  4.0K  497M   1% /dev/shm
+tmpfs           497M   13M  484M   3% /run
+tmpfs           497M     0  497M   0% /sys/fs/cgroup
+/dev/xvda1      8.0G  1.2G  6.9G  15% /
+tmpfs           100M     0  100M   0% /run/user/0
+tmpfs           100M     0  100M   0% /run/user/1000
-xvdb    202:16   0  13G  0 disk /data
+/dev/xvdb        13G  256M  11.9G   2% /data
 ```

-Note: it will not exactly match the size of the Volume due to space needed for filesystem overhead.
+Note: the Size will not exactly match the size of the Volume due to space needed for filesystem overhead.

-ALSO: don't forget to restart any "busying" processes that were temporarily shut down - e.g. `sudo service postgresql start`
+ALSO: don't forget to restart any "busying" processes that were temporarily shut down - e.g. `sudo systemctl start postgresql`